Massive US storm brings tornadoes to South, blizzard threat

 People are also reading…

+“So the main thing is that we’ve got everyone in a safe place,” McNew said just after noon.
+“And so now we’re starting the process of going through the city looking at damage to property, to businesses, homes and then roads to see what needs to be closed, what we can open and how soon we can open them.”

+Near Decatur, about 70 miles (113 kilometers) northwest of Dallas, the Wise County Office of Emergency Management said one person was injured from flying debris while traveling in their vehicle and the other was injured when their vehicle overturned due to high winds.
+One person was taken to the hospital and the other was treated at the scene.

+Meanwhile, a tornado damaged the Oklahoma town of Wayne shortly after 5 a.m.
+Tuesday.
 There were no deaths or injuries due to the tornado, McClain County Sheriff’s Capt.
 Bryan Murrell said.
-But as authorities began assessing the damage to the town of Wayne on Tuesday morning, it was clear the damage was widespread.
+But as authorities began assessing its impact Tuesday morning, it was clear there was widespread damage to Wayne, which is about 45 miles (72 kilometers) south of Oklahoma City.

 “We’ve got multiple family structures with significant damage ... barns, power lines down” in and around the town, Murrell said.

-In Texas, at least two tornadoes were spotted along the front edge of the storm as it headed toward the Dallas-Fort Worth metropolitan area Tuesday morning, though the extent of any damage was not immediately known.
+National Weather Service meteorologist Doug Speheger said wind speeds reached 111-135 mph (179-211 kph) and the tornado was rated EF-2.
+It was likely on the ground for about two to four minutes, according to the weather service.

-The National Weather Service warned that up to about half an inch (2.5 centimeters) of ice could form and winds could gust up to 45 mph (72 kph) in parts of Iowa, Minnesota and South Dakota.
+In parts of Iowa, Minnesota and South Dakota, the National Weather Service warned that up to about half an inch (2.5 centimeters) of ice could form and winds could gust up to 45 mph (72 kph).
 Power outages, tree damage, falling branches and hazardous travel conditions all threatened the region.

 All of western Nebraska was under a blizzard warning from Tuesday through Thursday, and the National Weather Services said up to 20 inches (51 centimeters) of snow was expected in the northwest.
 Winds of more than 50 mph (80 kph) at times will make it impossible to see outdoors, officials said.